8 Low-Light Plants That’ll Thrive Through Fall and Winter

 This isn’t a regular pothos.
 It’s a cool pothos.
 It’s fuller, has heart-shaped leaves with silvery-gray markings, and does great in low-light areas.

-This easy-to-grow corn plant has pretty green leaves with a golden center, thrives in low-light areas, and comes in a cute sea grass basket.
+This easy-to-grow mass cane plant, also often known as a corn plant, has pretty green leaves with a golden center, thrives in low-light areas, and comes in a cute sea grass basket.

 Loading More Posts...